 Bag and box schemes generally have very little waste because everything is ordered in advance.
 In comparison, if you run a stall or mobile shop you won't always be able to predict how much will sell.
 This is why some food co-ops run several stalls during the week - leftover produce from a stall on one day can then be sold the next day.

 Failing all else, you can compost leftover fruit and vegetables or use them as animal feed (check in with your local community farm!) rather than putting them in the bin.
-A local allotment scheme or community garden may be pleased to receive regular leftovers to build their compost heap.
+A local allotment scheme may be pleased to receive regular contributions to build their compost heap!

 The Love Food Hate Waste campaign can give you more ideas for what to do with your food waste.